Corridors 2 Careers

 Our Connector Team worked directly with residents to share knowledge about available resources to help them gain and maintain employment.

 Connectors also began to identify barriers that individual communities may experience when seeking employment opportunities that offer family-supporting wages, and helped locate the best tools and strategies to support residents in achieving their goals.

 This pilot project was focused on unemployed and underemployed residents who are not currently using workforce and training related resources.

 Connector outreach was focused on five primary geographic areas within the Central Corridor, including:

 - Cedar-Riverside, Minneapolis

-Although the Connectors will concentrate their efforts in these areas, residents from other neighborhoods wil not be excluded.
+Although the Connectors concentrated their efforts in these areas, residents from other neighborhoods were not excluded.